 A reliable, compact heirloom variety, easy to grow from seed.
 The most popular sprout preferred by home and market gardeners.
 They are prolific producers and will start to produce sprouts in 80 days.
 The sprouts will mature over an extended period so harvesting can be done over many months.

-Delicious year-round specialty greens with a crunchy texture and a subtle salty, nutty taste.
+Edible Plantain.
+Easy to grow year-round specialty herb with a crunchy texture and a subtle salty, nutty, but slightly bitter taste.
 High in Calcium and Vitamin A. Cold hardy Italian heirloom variety with 55 days to harvest.
-Also known as Erba Stella and used in many Tuscan salad recipes.
+Also known as Erba Stella and used in Tuscan recipes.

 Evergreen bunching onions are cold hardy, easy to grow, and have a sweet, delicate flavor when picked young.
 Great eaten raw or used in specialty cooked dishes.
 Tolerates hot weather well.
 For longer white bulbs, hill the earth around the onions.